Help make local fruits and veggies available to all!

 To provide stability for and allow expansion of a successful program that has proven to provide support for low-income Oregonians.

 To leverage additional federal and private sector funds.
-Farmers Market Fund leveraged the State of Oregon’s $1.5 Million investment in DUFB from 2019 to secure $1.9 Million in federal funding through the federal USDA Gus Schumacher Nutrition Incentive Program.
+Farmers Market Fund leveraged the State of Oregon’s $4 Million investment in DUFB from 2021 to secure nearly $4 Million in federal funding through the federal USDA Gus Schumacher Nutrition Incentive Program.

 Support Double Up Food Bucks Today!

-In order to keep Double Up present in Oregon communites, and to expand services to more farmers markets around the state, we need your support.
-Please tell your legislator today about how Senate Bill 555 is good for Oregonians, family farmers, and local food economies!
+In order to keep Double Up present in Oregon communities, and to expand services to more farmers markets around the state, we need your support.
+Please tell your legislator today about how House Bill 2728 good for Oregonians, family farmers, and local food economies!